BONUS EPISODE: A Night of Celebration LIVE

 THE CARPENTER Elizabeth Gregory

-When Sir Christopher Wren was tasked with redesigning Westminster Abbey in 1697, his extravagant vision was brought to life by Head Abbey Carpenter Elizabeth Gregory.
-In an era when men ruled supreme, this remarkable woman oversaw every one of the hundreds of carpenters working for the Abbey – for over fifteen years.
-Discover the mysterious life of Elizabeth Gregory, on-location with Westminster Abbey Community Learning Officer Aaron Paterson.
-Take a virtual tour of the Queen’s …
+When Sir Christopher Wren was tasked with redesigning Westminster Abbey in 1697, his extravagant vision was brought to life by the Abbey’s Head Carpenter Elizabeth Gregory.
+In an era when men ruled supreme, this remarkable woman oversaw every one of the hundreds of carpenters working for the Abbey for over fifteen years.
+Discover the mysterious life of Elizabeth Gregory, as Olivia takes us on-location to Westminster Abbey with Community Engagement Officer Aaron Paterson.
+A complete …

 THE WARRIOR QUEEN Chand Bibi